11 Quick Tips to Win at Speech Pathology Marketing

 Share This Post

-Our best recommendation for speech pathology marketing is to start with a basic website, an optimised business profile on Google, possibly some ads and strong local marketing activities.
+Our best recommendation for an optimised speech pathology marketing that helps with therapy client acquisition is to start with a basic website, an optimised business profile on Google, possibly some ads and strong local marketing activities.
 Avoid seo, a blog and print.

 View of 5 stages of marketing funnel with awareness, consideration, decision, purchase and post-purchase

 In speech pathology, the customer journey to being a patient or “purchase cycle” is much quicker than most businesses between awareness > consideration > decision > purchase.
-You patients need your help, now.
+You patients need your help.
+They are looking for a solution.

-So focus on minimal marketing for awareness and consideration through minimal digital presence such as Google Business profile and your website and some local marketing.
+So focus on private practice marketing ideas that bring to your business clients looking for therapy through minimal digital presence such as Google Business profile and your website and some local marketing.
 Then add trust signals to help favor the decision towards your practice with testimonials or “social proof”.
-Finally, to kick start your business, you might invest in some initial basic ads to get you up and running fast.
+Finally, to kick start your business, you might invest in some initial basic ads to get your therapy client acquisition engine up and running fast.

 Remember also, with speech and language therapy, it’s a seller’s market.
-There is much more demand for your services than there are available therapists.
+There is much more demand for your services than there are available speech and language pathologists (SLP).
 If you select the right type of customer, the right region and are selective in your marketing your practice, you will be able to quickly build up your business.

 What basics shall I start with for my speech pathology marketing plan?